Daniel8hen/firefly-tutorials/meetup_automl_timeseries/README.md

 1. Browse to the folder that you unziped the workshop files to `time-series-workshop-master/`
 1. At the command line, run `jupyter notebook`
 1. Open your web browser to the directed url
-1. In the browser, select the "Exercise.ipynb" entry
+1. In the browser, select the "HandsOn.ipynb" entry